My first try at a pig roast was an epic party with good food and friends.

 A nice cylinder of meat makes for even cooking.

-We also broke in the freshly painted cornhole.
+We broke in the freshly painted cornhole.

 Nice shot rich!